 28 Jan 1814, at Bermuda.

-Portsmouth 10 May 1814 sailed with convoys for the coast of Africa, Brazils, the Cape of Good Hope, the East Indies, and British North America, via Cork.
+10 May 1814 departed Spithead with convoys for the coast of Africa, Brazils, the Cape of Good Hope, the East Indies, and British North America, via Cork.

 30 Jun 1814 the Hebrus arrived Halifax, from Cork, with a small convoy, having parted a few days previous with the Leopard, Diadem, and Diomede, with troops for Quebec.

-Falmouth 9 Dec 1814 Arrived from the Chesapeake.
+9 Dec 1814 arrived Falmouth from the Chesapeake.